Tej1123/IT202-001/public_html/project/proposal.md

         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
           - Screenshot #1 description explaining what you're trying to show

-  - [x] \(11/26/2021) User must be logged in for any Cart related activity below
+  - [ ] \(11/26/2021) User must be logged in for any Cart related activity below
     -  List of Evidence of Feature Completion
-      - Status: Completed
+      - Status: Incomplete
       - Direct Link: https://tp342-prod.herokuapp.com/project/home.php
       - Pull Requests
         - PR link #1: https://github.com/Tej1123/IT202-001/pull/55